skarrea/HC-docs/docs/on-boarding.md

 7. Explain how to use workbench.

-   > Clarify that the storage is differ on workbench from the main home lab.
+    > Clarify that the storage is differ on workbench from the main home lab. <br>
     > Clarify that is the main way to access the cloud.

 8. Introduce other cloud access options (eg. ssh terminal, VS Code, MobaXterm).